-1. The student understands that in the field of smart cards and automated identification systems knowledge and skills can quickly become obsolete.

-2. She/he understands the importance of standards and specifications in the field.
+- 1. The student understands that in the field of smart cards knowledge and skills can quickly become obsolete. - 2.
+She/he understands the importance of standards and specifications in the field.

 Methods for verifying learning outcomes and assessment criteria

 Learning outcomes presented above are verified as follows: